phamduchongan93/cgpi/docs/index.md

-## Overview
+## Background
   This is page is dedicated to describe the architect and technical aspect of Community Garden IoT Project.
   There are three parts of documentation which are guide for installation, AWS device troubleshooting, Data Monitoring.

+!!!
+Note
     Pay attention to release of the document since each release has some changes in architecture.

+### Installation Guide

+  Install community garden script from the github for latest version.
+  To verify the
+    Install weewx and database software for weather station.
+    Testing open hardware sensors for soil measurement.
-## Road Map
+## Roadmap
   Deploy sensors weather station.
   Feed data stream to AWS ecosystem.